barberezra/Final_Project_CASComSci_2019-2020/milestone.md

 The original goal of the project was to search a Harry Potter API.
 I simplified it for the milestone because I had no idea how to search it.
+But now I am ready to use a database API and use the search function.